muchcoffieeh/new-test/src/content/blog/Pantheon Edge/index.md

 **Business perspective**

-- High operational costs and inefficiencies from the required heavy manual intervention.
+- High operational costs and inefficiencies from high-touch operations with manual components.
 - Inefficient communication.
-Often, customers struggled to articulate their objectives clearly, leading to ambiguity and confusion in their requests.
-Consequently, our implementation specialists faced significant challenges in deciphering the overall objectives of the customers and developing tailored solutions.
-This lack of clarity not only consumed additional time and effort but also caused frustration for both our specialists and the customers.
-The inefficiency in understanding the customers' intent further amplified the problem, resulting in prolonged development cycles and suboptimal solutions.
+Without a point of reference, customers struggled to articulate their objectives clearly, leading to ambiguity in their requests and required additional conversations.

 **Customer perspective**
 - Long lead-times.
 Every time customers needed to make changes, they were required to submit a ticket, leading to a time-consuming and resource-intensive process.
 - No visibility.
 The lack of transparency created inconvenience and made it challenging for customers to understand the impact and value of their requested changes.

-  The tech lead, product manager, and I went to work to realize the vision of turning the fully-managed service into self-service product.
+The tech lead, product leader, and I went to work to realize the vision of turning the fully-managed service into self-service product.

 ### Research - Priority Features

 Starting off the design process, we needed to prioritize the features to deliver.
 > **What is the optimal combination of initial features that would effectively address our customers' needs?**

-To identify the most suitable initial features for our self-service product, I carefully considered various research approaches.
-Initially, conducting an audit of our customers' existing edge configurations seemed like the obvious choice.
-However, upon closer examination, it became clear that this approach would be an incredibly resource-intensive endeavor.
-The bespoke nature of the fully-managed service had resulted in diverse configurations, making it challenging to standardize and time-consuming to obtain the data to analyze.
-Conducting a comprehensive audit would require significant effort and resources from our already stretched edge implementation team.
+To identify the most suitable initial features for our self-service product, I considered various research approaches.
+While conducting an audit of our customers' existing edge configurations seemed like the choice to yield irrefutable results, we simply did not have the resources.
+The bespoke nature of the fully-managed service had resulted in diverse configurations across all our customers.Conducting a comprehensive audit would require significant effort and resources from our already stretched edge implementation team.
-Recognizing the need for an alternative research method, I engaged in discussions with our team of edge implementation specialists.
-Despite the lack of an official immutable source of truth for customer feature usage, I discovered that each specialist had an exceptional memory of the customers they had helped implement.
-Leveraging this valuable insight, I devised a survey to capture their collective knowledge and insights.
+Recognizing the need for an alternative research method, I engaged in discussions with our team of edge implementation specialists and discovered that they maintained a record to track the usage of individual features.
+It was not an immutable source of truth but provided a great strating point.
+I also discovered that each specialist had an exceptional memory of the customers they had helped implement.
+Leveraging this insight, I devised a survey to capture their collective knowledge and insights.
 Each participant received a questionnaire in which they were presented with a product offering edge features.
 I then asked them to choose which tools they needed immediately, needed later, or not at all to serve their customer requests.
 By consolidating the results, I was able to create likely combinations of features and test their viability.
 To supplement the information from the internal surveys, I screened for edge developers from the world wide web and conducted a similar study.

 <div className="kg-card kg-image-card kg-width-med">